IamOmni/CheatCodez/README.md

 public class FiretruckTestNew {
 ```

 If your test doesn't require the environment then do not include this line.
 You don't have to run all the tests at the same time.
-You can run them individually.
+You can run them individually (running through IDE is easiest way, make sure working directory is set to android to eleviate any errors surrounding assets)

+**BOX2D PHYSICS DO NOT WORK IN THE TESTS.**
+Running anything from the Box2D library will not work in the test.
+E.g. body.applyForceToCenter(vector, true); this will have no effect.